cooper/juno/doc/technical/jelp.md

   space-separated of `UID!modes`, where `modes` are the status modes that the user has in the channel. if a user has no modes, the `!` may be omitted

+If the channel does not exist, create it.

+Otherwise:

+If `<TS>` is older than the internal channel TS, clear all modes and invites, accept new modes and statuses, and forward as-is.

+If `<TS>` is equal to the current internal channel TS, accept new modes and statuses and forward as-is.

+If `<TS>` is newer than the current internal channel TS, disregard modes and statuses and forward the message without them.

+In any case, add the listed users to the channel.

 ### SNOTICE

 Propagates a server notice to remote opers.